Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 See our quick start guide if you want to dive right in.

-If you want some more background, read about some core concepts or explore the OrgFlow CLI.
+If you want some more background, read about some core concepts like workspaces, stacks and environments.

 If you're feeling curious about how OrgFlow can work within the context of an external CI/CD platform, we have a demo repo for GitHub Actions that can give you an idea and some inspiration (though we'd only recommend this once you already have a solid understanding of some of the more basic things).